Book a free initial discussion →

 • The ATO will use payroll and fund data to identify unpaid or late super much earlier

-Closure of Small Business Clearing House
+Closure of the Small Business Clearing House

-As a result of the introduction of Pay Day Super, the ATO Small Business Superannuation Clearing House (SBSCH) will close.
+As a result of Pay Day Super, the ATO Small Business Superannuation Clearing House (SBSCH) will close permanently after 30 June 2026.

-This means that any employers using the platform must:
+Any employers currently using the platform must:

 • Convert to another clearing house option before that date

-What Clearing house options are available from 1 July?
+Clearing house options from 1 July

 • Reviewing your payroll and super processes